AmineElHablani/Kharbga-Java-Based-Strategy-Game/README.md

 # Kharbga-Java-Based-Strategy-Game

+### Overview

-Kharbga is a Java-based PvP game where two players each control three soldiers to align them in a row.
-Inspired by a traditional stone game, it offers a unique, competitive twist on Tic-Tac-Toe with immersive sound effects and music.
+Kharbga is a strategic player vs. player (PvP) game inspired by a traditional childhood game played with stones in my neighborhood.
+Designed for two players, each controls three soldiers with the goal of aligning them in a row.
+While Kharbga shares similarities with Tic-Tac-Toe, it offers a unique, more competitive, and intelligent twist.
+The game features sound effects and music to enhance the overall playing experience.